 Why Use Feature Toggles?

-Toggles have a number of other useful functions beyond just turning features on and off.
+Feature toggling has a number of other useful functions beyond just turning features on and off.
 For instance, if an organization wished to experiment with a new feature not necessarily intended for release, a feature toggle could be used to activate the feature for a select group of users under an A/B testing platform.
-Often a feature toggle will be folded into what is known as a feature router, which dynamically routes users to different implementations of the code base with the new feature toggled on or off.
-In this way, targeted groups of internal or external users can be directed to the new feature, in order to collect real-time user metrics for internal review.
+Often a feature toggle will be folded into a feature router, which dynamically routes users to different implementations of the code base with the new feature toggled on or off.
+Thisway, targeted groups of internal or external users can be directed to the new feature, in order to collect real-time user metrics for internal review.

 Feature toggles can even be implemented on a more permanent basis for operations managers or site administrators.
 The ability to turn certain features on or off has a wide range of possible applications, including disabling features for site maintenance, or turning off non-critical features when heavy resource load is expected.